How to Get Holiday Let Reviews & Respond to Negative Ones

 Focus on the major points of the bad review, so you can address them.

-If your guest’s complaint is justified, the best course of action is to be honest, polite and hold your hands up – regardless of whether the problem was out of your control or if you think the guest is being petty.
+If your guest’s complaint is justified, the best course of action is to be honest, polite and say sorry – regardless of whether the problem was out of your control or if you think the guest is being petty.

 Ask yourself if you could have done something to avoid your guest’s disappointment.
-If so, make changes to prevent further complaints about the same thing.
+If so, make sure this issue doesn’t arise again.

 Sample negative review response